ZairGitHub/Selenium-Herokuapp-Framework/README.md

 - Bypass by directly sending credentials via url string
 - `MiscellaneousTests.cs` exclusive to regular tests

-### Extending framework
+## Extending the framework

-POM

 More pages of sut
+Navigation to page
 1. Add property to `IndexPage.cs`
 2. Add method to `IndexPage.cs`
 3. Add IndexPage test to validate page navigation

+POM page class setup
-1. Add key to `Testhost.dll.config`
+1. Add key-value pair to `Testhost.dll.config`
-2. Add property to `ConfigReader.cs`
+2. Add `static readonly string` property to `ConfigReader.cs`
-3. Create a class to represent page
+3. Create a class to represent page in the Pages folder
-4. Inherit from `WebPage.cs` and implement either the `IPageNavigation` or `IAlertNavigation` interface
+4. Inherit from `WebPage.cs` and implement either the `IPageNavigation.cs` or `IAlertNavigation.cs` interface
 5. Add property to `PageFactory.cs` to reference created class
-6. Add property assignment in constructor of `PageFactory.cs`
+6. Add property assignment in constructor of `PageFactory.cs` to pass driver to class
 7. Reference class in tests using `PageFactory.newPageClass.methods()`

 `Static Driver.cs` to switch between drivers `DriverConfig.cs` to extend common driver configuration